2000 England v Germany football match

-England v Germany (2000) was the final match to be played at the original Wembley Stadium.
-The match was a 2002 World Cup qualifying game between England and Germany.
+On 7 October 2000, England met Germany during the qualifying stages of the 2002 World Cup.
+It was the final match to be played at the original Wembley Stadium.
 Germany won the game 1–0, with the goal scored by Dietmar Hamann.
 England manager Kevin Keegan resigned from his position after this game.
 The return fixture in Munich, Germany, resulted in a 5–1 victory to England with Swedish Sven-Göran Eriksson as new England manager.

 Background

-The game took place on 7 October 2000.
+England had faced Germany earlier the same year at the UEFA Euro 2000, a match that England won 1-0.

 The demolition of original Wembley Stadium had already been announced days before.
 Prior to the game, England's team selection was leaked to the media, leading to criticism from Keegan.

 Match

 Team selection

 Both England and Germany fielded 4–4–2 formations.
 England centre-back Gareth Southgate was unusually played in a defensive midfield position ahead of Paul Ince and Dennis Wise.

 Summary

 The only goal of the game was scored by Dietmar Hamann after fourteen minutes.
 It came from a free kick awarded for a foul on Michael Ballack by Paul Scholes 30 yards from goal.
 German goalkeeper Oliver Kahn saved shots from Andy Cole and England captain Tony Adams in the first half and a David Beckham free kick in the second.
 England's David Seaman, who some had blamed for the first goal, saved a shot by Mehmet Scholl on 52 minutes.